mreider/mreider.com/markdown/tech/blue_sky.md

 image = "/images/matt/cloudy_sky.jpg"
 +++

 BlueSky is going ok so far.
-I don’t have many followers yet, and I’m still figuring out who to follow, but it’s the closest thing we’ve had in years to *2012 Twitter*—the good Twitter.
+I don’t have many followers yet, and I’m still figuring out who to follow, but it’s the closest thing we’ve had in years to 2012 Twitter—the good Twitter.
 The one where tech folks could have fun, feel connected, and not drown in nonsense.

 Back then we wondered how Twitter would make money.
 BlueSky is in the same place.
 But unlike Twitter, which grew organically from a quirky SMS tool, BlueSky isn’t organic.
 It has a clearer sense of what it wants to be—or maybe it doesn’t.